kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - nobody has permission except account created the bucket
 - doesn't trust anybody and has no public access
-- possible to assign identity policy only to identities under your account.
+- possible to assign **identity** policy only to **identities under your account**.
 No anonymous, no other accounts.
 You can't assign identity policy to account you don't control
 - share access to a bucket: identity policy, resource policy, ACL (legacy)
 - identity policy for identities, resource policy for resources. resource policy for s3 = bucket policy
 - resource policy can allow access from other accounts or anonymous users